GBouffard/CV/README.md

 ### Additional information:
 ```
 Guillaume.prototype.career = function() {
-// My Github CV is essentially focused on my future career and I don't want to deviate from this.
-This is why its coded :) My previous achievements include growing a network of 330% and being twice sales executive of the year, but these are now actually irrelevant given the fact that I am completely changing job;
+// My Github CV is essentially focused on my future career and I don't want to deviate
+from this. its even coded! :) My previous achievements include growing a network
+of 330% and being twice sales executive of the year, but these are now actually
+irrelevant given the fact that I am completely changing job;

   if (this.cv === 'is enough') {
     return('Im curious about this French guy.
-Im not sure what he is about but I would definitely like to arrange an interview with him');
+Im not sure if he is a genius or completely
+    mad but I would definitely like to arrange an interview with him!');
   } else {
-    my full career history, as well as proofs of past results and recommendations are available on my LinkedIn Profile;
+    my full career history, as well as proofs of past results and recommendations
+    are available on my LinkedIn Profile;
   }
 };
 ```